libmir/D-YAML/README.md

 ## Introduction

-D:YAML is an open source YAML parser and emitter library for the D programming language.
+`mir-yaml` is an open source YAML parser and emitter library for the D programming language.
 It is [almost](docs/articles/spec_differences.md) compliant to the YAML 1.1 specification.
-D:YAML is based on [PyYAML](http://www.pyyaml.org) created by Kirill Simonov.
+`mir-yaml` is based on [PyYAML](http://www.pyyaml.org) created by Kirill Simonov.

-D:YAML is designed to be easy to use while supporting the full feature set of YAML.
+`mir-yaml` is designed to be easy to use while supporting the full feature set of YAML.
 To start using it in your project, see the [Getting Started](docs/tutorials/getting_started.md) tutorial.

 ## Mir specific Features